 Any fires that potentially involve CSST should be carefully examined by investigators familiar with CSST and its installation requirements.
 Installation requirements are given in the specific manufacturer’s installation instructions and in NFPA 54, National Fuel Gas Code and in the International Fuel Gas Code.
 Interestingly, these installation requirements have undergone considerable changes in the last few years.

 CSST fire investigations may lead to litigation over alleged defects in the CSST product and its installation.
 In some cases, it is alleged that holes found in CSST post fire investigations were actually caused by contact between CSST and energized electrical conductors under exposure from the fire.
 In this scenario, the holes could be considered “victim” holes and not causative in starting the fire.
-I was involved in a litigated CSST loss in which that assertion was made by an expert for the CSST manufacturer.
-I felt that the expert’s experimental work supporting his assertion was less than robust, therefore I decided that some alternative experimental work was in order to help determine if some CSST failures could be explained by this fire “victim” scenario.
+We were involved in a litigated CSST loss in which that assertion was made by an expert for the CSST manufacturer.
+We felt that the expert’s experimental work supporting his assertion was less than robust, therefore we decided that some alternative experimental work was in order to help determine if some CSST failures could be explained by this fire “victim” scenario.

-The testing that I, and Keith Atkinson, CFEI, conducted, subjected energized non-metallic (NM) cable, in close contact with grounded CSST, to fire conditions.
+The testing that we conducted, subjected energized non-metallic (NM) cable, in close contact with grounded CSST, to fire conditions.
 Multiple tests were run until either the overcurrent protection device (circuit breaker) opened or a hole was arced in the CSST, or both.
 These tests placed the CSST and NM cables in various arrangements, consistent with those that might occur in actual construction.

 The testing indicated that it is possible to create arced holes in CSST by exposure to energized conductors in fire conditions.
 Of the 60 strands of NM cable that we exposed to fire conditions, 19 of those conductors arced to, and created holes in, the CSST.
 The testing also examined the morphology of the holes and conductors including SEM/EDS analysis.
 Observations of the stability of flames burning at the resulting gas jets were also made.
 These observations maybe helpful in determining the cause of holes found in CSST on fire scenes.